-At December 31, 2022, total investable assets held by Arch were \$28.1 billion.
+At December 31, 2023, total investable assets held by Arch were \$34.6 billion.
 Our current investment guidelines and approach stress preservation of capital, market liquidity and diversification of risk.
 Our investments are subject to market-wide risks and fluctuations, as well as to risks inherent in particular securities.
-While maintaining our emphasis on preservation of capital and liquidity, we expect our portfolio to become more diversified and, as a result, we may in the future expand into areas which are not part of our current investment strategy.
+While maintaining our emphasis on preservation of capital and liquidity, we expect our portfolio to grow and, in the future, may expand into areas that are not part of our current investment strategy.
 For detail on our investments, see the Investable Assets Held by Arch section of "Financial Condition" in Item 7 and note 9, "Investment Information," to our consolidated financial statements in Item 8.